mrwatson-de/fmworkmate.github.io/troubleshooting-fmtextconverter.md

 | `"`       | `&quot;` |
 | `'`       | `&apos;` |

-For example, if you want to replace `mine & yours` with `'mine' and 'yours'` in your code, you will need to encode the special characters in both search and replace terms:
+For example, if you want to replace `mine & yours` with `'mine' and 'yours'` in your code, you will need to encode the special characters in both search & replace terms:

 Search term
 : `mine &amp; yours`